ZhuangLab/storm-analysis/doc/source/parameters.rst

 These parameters are common to fitting based analysis approaches, 3D-DAOSTORM, sCMOS, Spliner and Multiplane.

+* **background_sigma** - This is the sigma of a 2D gaussian to convolve the data in order to estimate the background in pixels.
+Something like 8 usually works well.

 * **find_max_radius** - To be a peak it must be the maximum value within this radius (in pixels).

 * **iterations** - Maximum number of iterations for new peak finding.
 Usually you'd use